Lawrence Public Library Board of Trustees to consider adopting new free speech policy

 Pavisian noted that the proposed policy would make an exception for groups or individuals who reserve space in the library by either reserving a room or sponsoring an event.
 In those instances, it would be up to those groups to set the rules on what is and is not allowed at their events.

 Brad Allen, the executive director of the library, said he thought the policy would provide “clear guidance (for the library) to do successful programming.”
-He also said that if the policy were to pass, the library would work on providing trainings to staff about how to enforce the policy if issues were to arise.
+He also said that if the policy were to pass, the library would work on providing training to staff about how to enforce the policy if issues were to arise.

-The board was originally set to discuss and vote on the item during its normal meeting on Monday, but multiple board members left during the meeting, so there was not a quorum and no items could be voted on.
+The board was originally set to discuss and vote on the item during its last regular meeting on Monday, but multiple board members left during the meeting, so there was not a quorum and no items could be voted on.
 The new policy will be discussed during a special meeting that will take place next Monday, Nov.
 25, at 2 p.m.